learningequality/kolibri-docs/docs/install/_initial_setup.rst

 #. **Create super admin account.** This admin user will be a **super admin**, able to manage all the device content, and all the rest of the facility users and their permissions.

   	.. figure:: img/super-admin.png
-	   :alt: Select the username and password for the facility super admin.
+	   :alt: Step 6 of 7 is where you select the username and password for the facility super admin.

 	   Select the username and password for the facility super admin.